concave-dev/prism/README.md

 ## Known Issues

 - **Security (no TLS/Auth):** HTTP API and gRPC are plaintext with no authentication/authorization; Serf gossip is unencrypted (no keyring configured).
-- **Bootstrap Race Conditions:** The current `--bootstrap` flag creates single-node clusters that become leader immediately, risking split-brain scenarios if multiple nodes bootstrap. **Recommendation:** Adopt a bootstrap-expect-style approach where nodes wait for expected quorum before forming a cluster — planned; not yet implemented.
+- **Bootstrap Race Conditions:** The legacy `--bootstrap` flag creates single-node clusters that become leader immediately, risking split-brain scenarios if multiple nodes bootstrap simultaneously. **Recommendation:** Use `--bootstrap-expect=N` for production deployments where nodes wait for expected quorum before forming a cluster (implemented and production-ready).
 - **Split Brain Risk:** Network partitions can cause Raft leadership conflicts.
 Use odd-numbered clusters (3+) for proper quorum.
  - **Quorum Math (Example):** With 6 voters the majority is 4.
 If any 3 voters are down, the remaining 3 cannot elect a leader and elections will loop.
 Prefer 5 voters (or 3) and make extra nodes non-voting learners.
 - **Quorum Loss Recovery:** If majority of nodes fail, new nodes cannot join the cluster without manual intervention.
 The cluster will detect deadlock and provide recovery guidance, but operators must either restart dead nodes or rebuild from backup.
 Adding new nodes to a quorum-less cluster will fail with "rejecting pre-vote request since node is not in configuration" errors.